BryllieBrinkley/ColorMix/README.md

 ## Usage
 Toggle Switches:
-Use the red green, and bkue swithes to enable or disable their respective color channels.
+Use the red green, and blue switches to enable or disable their respective color channels.

 Adjust Sliders:
 Slide the red, green, and blue sliders to modify the intensity of each color channel.

 Preview Color:
-Observe the colorView to see the combined color based on the enabled switches and adjusted sliders.
+Observe the color view to see the combined color based on the enabled switches and adjusted sliders.

 Reset Colors:
 Tap the "Reset" button to reset all switches and sliders to their default positions.